Tennis Ireland: Irish Major Tournament Champions

 Below is a list of Irish grand slam, Davis Cup, and Olympic champions.
-In total an Irish player has won singles grand slam on eight occasions, a doubles grand slam on five occasions and a mixed doubles grand slam on four occasions.
+In total an Irish player has won a singles grand slam on eight occasions, a doubles grand slam on five occasions and a mixed doubles grand slam on four occasions.
 Irish players have won six Olympic medals in tennis.
 Eight Irish individuals have either won a grand slam event or an Olympic medal in tennis.
 All of these victories occurred prior to Ireland's secession from the United Kingdom; as such these individuals competed under the flag of the United Kingdom rather than the Flag of Ireland.